AnkaFayiz/Gacha_Box/README.md

 # Gacha_Box

-This is my first time learning about Coding and using Github
+Hello My name is Anka.
+I like Programming.
+Now, I'am learning python language This is my first time learning about python and github

-:))